-^{}This assessment reflects the "public spaces" and "public play areas" identified in the Community Character analysis (see page 60).
+^{}This analysis reflects the "public spaces" and "public play areas" identified in the Community Character analysis (see page 62).

-OPEN SPACE TRENDS

-All mixed-use geographies in East Inner have good access to open space and relatively good diversity of parks and greenways.
-Public plazas and courtyards are generally lacking across most geographies, except for OS10, OS11, and OS12.
+OPEN SPACE TRENDS IN SOUTH INNER: Most mixed-use geographies in South Inner have good access to open space and relatively good diversity of parks and greenways diversity, except C10.
+Public plazas and courtyards are generally lacking across most geographies.
 This is partly because the County has historically been responsible for creating and maintaining open spaces in Charlotte.
 To support the City's growing population, Charlotte now aims to expand open spaces with the help of developers and property owners as new development and redevelopment take place.
-Tree canopy coverage is also relatively good for all geographies.
+Tree canopy coverage is also generally good for all mixed-use geographies.